France in the early modern period: France in the 17th and 18th centuries

 Starting in the 1670s, Louis XIV established the so-called Chambers of Reunion, courts in which judges would determine whether certain Habsburg territories belonged rightfully to France.
 The king was relying on the somewhat vague wording in the Treaty of Westphalia, while also dredging up older French claims, some dating back to medieval times.
 Through this, he concluded that the strategically important imperial city of Strassburg should have gone to France in 1648.
 In September 1681, French troops occupied the city, which was at once strongly fortified.
 As the imperial armies were then busy fighting the Ottoman Empire, they could not do anything about this for a number of years.
 The basic aim of Louis' foreign policy was to give France more easily defensible borders, and to eliminate weak spots (Strassburg had often been used by the Habsburgs as a gateway into France).

 Following the Whig establishment on the English and Scottish thrones by the Dutch prince William of Orange in 1688, the anti-French "Grand Alliance" of 1689 was established.
 With the Turks now in retreat, the emperor Leopold could turn his attention to France.
-The ensuing War of the Grand Alliance lasted from 1688–1697.
+The ensuing War of the Grand Alliance lasted from 1688 to 1697.
 France's resources were stretched to the breaking point by the cost of fielding an army of over 300,000 men and two naval squadrons.
 Famine in 1692–1693 killed up to two million people.
 The exhaustion of the powers brought the fighting to an end in 1697, by which time the French were in control of the Spanish Netherlands and Catalonia.
 However, Louis gave back his conquests and gained only Haiti.
 The French people, feeling that their sacrifices in the war had been for nothing, never forgave him.

 The Battle of La Hougue (1692) was the decisive naval battle in the war and confirmed the durable dominance of the Royal Navy of England.

 In November 1700, the severely ill Spanish king Charles II died, ending the Habsburg line in that country.
 Louis had long waited for this moment, and now planned to put a Bourbon relative, Philip, Duke of Anjou, on the throne.
 Essentially, Spain was to become an obedient satellite of France, ruled by a king who would carry out orders from Versailles.
 Realizing how this would upset the balance of power, the other European rulers were outraged.
 However, most of the alternatives were equally undesirable.
 For example, putting another Habsburg on the throne would end up recreating the empire of Charles V, which would also grossly upset the power balance.
 After nine years of exhausting war, the last thing Louis wanted was another conflict.
 However, the rest of Europe would not stand for his ambitions in Spain, and so the War of the Spanish Succession began, a mere three years after the War of the Grand Alliance.